Academic Policies and Procedures

 A is excellent and represents outstanding performance in the course.
 B indicates acceptable performance at the graduate level.
 C indicates less than satisfactory performance.

-When a course in which a student has received a C, C- or F grade is repeated successfully, an R grade may be attached to the original C, C- or F grade.
-When an R is attached, the original C, C- or F grade will appear on the transcript as C, C- or F, but the C, C- or F grade will not be calculated as part of the cumulative GPA.
-The R grade course carries no quality points and no credit value.
+When a course in which a student has received a C, C- or F grade is repeated successfully, an “E” grade may be attached to the original C, C- or F grade.
+When an “E” is attached, the original C, C- or F grade will appear on the transcript as C, C- or F, but the C, C- or F grade will not be calculated as part of the cumulative GPA.
+The course with an “E” carries no quality points and no credit value.

 Students with a compelling legitimate reason for not completing the required course work within the semester may request a grade of I (Incomplete).
 An Incomplete is not granted to raise a failing grade.

 Grades must be submitted to the Registrar’s Office by February 1 for the Fall Semester, by July 1 for the Spring Semester, and by September 1 for the Summer Sessions.
-Extensions beyond these dates may be granted only by the Dean.
+Failure to sumit the completed course work by these dates is considered a breach of academic contract.
+Therefore permission to extend beyond these dates may only be granted by the Dean.

 If a student fails to complete the work of the course by the appropriate date, the I converts to a grade of IF and will be calculated as an F.